 Virtualization Station can be easily installed from the QNAP App Center with just one click.

-Virtualization Station supports a variety of modern operating systems, from Microsoft Windows XP to Windows Server edition, as well as popular UNIX-like systems such as Ubuntu, Red Hat, CentOS, FreeBSD and Sun Solaris.
+Virtualization Station supports various modern and legacy operating systems, from Microsoft Windows XP to Windows Server, as well as popular UNIX-like systems such as Ubuntu, Red Hat, CentOS, FreeBSD and Sun Solaris.

-A built-in access control list (ACL) that allows you to easily manage access to specific virtual machines.
-You can assign either control or view-only permission of each VM to any specific user.
+A built-in Access Control List (ACL) allows you to easily manage access to specific virtual machines.
+You can assign either control or view-only permissions of each VM to specific users.

 Central VM Management

 Virtualization Station allows you to centrally monitor and manage every VM while allocating resources such as CPU, memory and storage capacity.

 VMs can be imported and exported with just a few clicks.
 Supported file types include *.ova, *.vmx, *.ovf and *.qvm.

 VMs can be easily backed up and restored for quick disaster recovery.
 VM Snapshot also helps to mitigate the threat of ransomware and other attacks.

 An HTML5-compatible web browser such as Google Chrome, Mozilla Firefox or Safari is all you need to remotely access* your VMs.
 In addition, a VNC connection can be used for each virtual machine.